apmlabs/ace-box/Readme.md

 ## What is it?
 The ACE-Box is a framework that can be used as a portable sandbox, demo and testing environment.
 It has been designed to simplify resource deployment and to streamline content creation.
-The ACE-box allows to deploy compute instances (usually cloud-hosted virtual machines) and to install modules on them.
+The ACE-box allows to deploy compute instances (usually cloud-hosted VMs) and to install modules on them.
 The framework follows a declarative approach where modules, resources and configurations are defined in a set of configuration files.

 <br>